mircobabini/wp-plugin-repo-stats/readme.txt

 == Description ==

+<strong>Are you a WordPress plugin developer who wants to show off how many plugins you have in the repo and how many times they've been downloaded?</strong> Then look no further.

 This plugin lists all of the plugins you have made available on wordpress.org.
 Using a shortcode on posts or pages, it creates a table listing each plugin and how many downloads it has.

 Inspired by http://www.viper007bond.com/wordpress-plugins/wordpress-download-counter/ and modeled after http://lesterchan.net/portfolio/programming/php/